Upper bound estimation for the ratio of the first two eigenvalues of Robin Laplacian: Introduction

 A counterexample to an Ashbaugh-Benguria type inequality for the Robin problem was recently constructed by Laugesen \cite[Conjecture G]{Laugesen}.
 Crucially, the domain in this counterexample violates the interior sphere condition and, even, is non-Lipschitz.
 Since our Theorem 1.1 explicitly requires the boundary to satisfy an interior sphere condition, our positive result does not conflict with the existence of such a counterexample.

-Let $B$ denote the unit ball in $\mathbb{R}^N$ centered at the origin.
 In our recent work \cite{DaiSun}, we have established that for $B$, the first and second Robin eigenvalues are given by $\mu_1(B) = k_{\nu,1}^2$ and $\mu_2(B) = k_{\nu+1,1}^2$, respectively (a result also confirmed in \cite{Freitas}).
 For example, in low dimensions, this yields the explicit bounds

 and

 when $\sigma=1$.

 Theorem 1.1 establishes that the maximum value of the ratio $\mu_2/\mu_1$ is $k_{\nu+1,1}^2/k_{\nu,1}^2$.
 An immediate consequence is the following upper bound for the spectral gap